matevz-kovacic/active-model/sol-execbench-094/README.md

 ### Calibration before belief

-Each round started with a measurement rather than a design: the attainable device figure for this kernel's access pattern, a replay of the evaluator's own preconditioning, per-block timing distributions, and finally a calibration build of the kernel that established the remaining gap was not reachable by the mechanisms under review.
-That last measurement is what closed the campaign.
+Each round started with a measurement rather than a design, and the last of those measurements established that the remaining gap was not reachable by the mechanisms under review.
+That is what closed the campaign.

 ### Reported against interest

-One adopted route gained on every rental and did not transfer to official evaluation.
-Another adopted change gains partly from measurement rather than from less work, and the campaign records say so.
-My highest-confidence proposal of the third round was predicted at 10–20 ppm and delivered 0; the mechanism I had assumed was not operating.
+One adopted route gained consistently on our rentals but did not transfer to official evaluation.
+My highest-confidence proposal of the third round was predicted at 10–20 ppm and delivered 0; the assumed mechanism was not operating.
 The third review round as a whole produced nothing.

 **0.998647 → 0.999015 → 0.99906 → 0.999084 → 0.999092.** 43 B200 rentals, 12.2 GPU-hours, $45.
-The margin over the participant who had overtaken us went from −358 ppm to **+87 ppm**, reproduced across four official evaluations that moved by +3, 0, −10 and −8 ppm relative to their same-session rentals.
+The margin over the participant who had overtaken us went from −358 ppm to **+87 ppm**, reproduced across four official evaluations.

 ## What this does and does not establish